YoichiMukai/Yoichi-website-academic/content/project/Pupillometry-based mesurement of L2 fluency/index.md

 +++
 # Project title.
-title = "Pupillometry-based mesurement of L2 fluency"
+title = "Pupillometry-based mesurement of L1 and L2 fluency"

 # Date this page was created.
 date = 2021-04-27T00:00:00